rage/programming-23/data/part-1/3-more-about-variables.md

 </sample-output>

-Here, Python tells us that combining two different types of values will not work.
+Here, Python tells us that combining two different types of values will not work just like that.
 In this case, `"The result is "` is of type string, while the value stored in `result` is of type integer.

 If we do want to print out a string and an integer in a single command, the integer can be cast as a string with the `str` function, and the two strings can then be combined normally.
-For example this would work:
+For example, this would work:

 ```python
 result = 10 * 25